You Earned a Ticket!

 The State provides a sample template for the SARC; school districts have the choice of using it, creating their own, or contracting with an outside vendor.
 School districts can use whatever approach they wish to make the SARC available to the public, but must also include a link on their web site and submit the SARC to the state Department of Education.
 The result is a separate PDF file for each school each year.
 The state does not audit or summarize the data from this field of digital haystacks.
 Determined researchers can bring their own pitchfork to the job by visiting SARConline, where some schools voluntarily post their reports.

 LCAPs.
 Since 2014, districts and charter schools have been required to create a document known as the Local Control Accountability Plan (LCAP).
 Each year, each district is expected to use the LCAP to "tell its local story."
 The LCAP template requires specific kinds of information — but as with the SARC, the end result is a haystack of PDF files, often with multiple versions.
 The template does not "expose" data digitally, in a way that would make it easy to use.
-For example, to compare data from one district’s LCAP to another involves hand-copying it into a spreadsheet.
+For example, to compare data from one district’s LCAP to another would involve manually copying it into a spreadsheet.
 Although the data included in LCAPs ought to be consistent with the data in SARCs, there is no mechanism to facilitate or enforce this consistency.

 SPSAs.The LCAP, in principle, is meant to align with the information in SARCs as well as with each school's separate School Plan for Student Achievement, yet another document required under state law.